Protective Life: History

 On July 1, 2017, Rich Bielen became Protective's 7th president and chief executive officer.
-He joined Protective in 1991 with responsibility for the company's securities portfolio and became chief investment officer and treasurer in 2002.
-He became vice chairman and chief financial officer in 2007.

-In January 2016, Bielen was named president and chief operating officer.
 On June 1, 2019, Protective closed its largest transaction to date to acquire via reinsurance substantially all of the individual life and annuity business of Great-West Life & Annuity Insurance Company.
 The acquisition represented an estimated capital investment of approximately $1.20 billion.

 Protective Life has offices in Alabama, Missouri and Kentucky.